• Skip to primary navigation

 1. How to thicken by adding butter

 Another commonly used ingredient that just makes any food more flavorful is butter.
-You need to add 1 tbsp. of softened butter to a bowl of icing.
+You need to add 1 tbsp. of softened butter or vegan butter to a bowl of icing.
+If you like peanuts, you can even use whipped peanut butter.
 Whisk it or use an electric mixer until the mixture begins to thicken.
 Your icing is ready to use.

 1. How to thicken by adding cream